Phreak87/LeptonicaSharp/README.md

 # How to Implement (Via Nuget)

 1. Load the Library from Nuget.
-2. Run once LeptonicaSharp.Natives.Initialize() to copy the required dll´s
+2. Run once LeptonicaSharp.Natives.Initialize() to copy the required dllÂ´s
 3. Your ready to start.

 # How to extend predefined classes: